worldbank/GEEST/README.md

 ## 1 Install QGIS

-1. The link below will take you to the QGIS website where you will be able to download the installation file.
+1. The link below will take you to the QGIS website where you will be able to download the QGIS installation file.
 Note that it is possible to use older versions of QGIS, e.g. Version 3.28.

 QGIS website: [https://www.qgis.org/en/site/](https://www.qgis.org/en/site/)